arkore/terradraw-workshop/docs/workshops/foss4g2025/advanced/exercise-5.md

 `finish` event is dispatched when a feature finish drawing, and it returns `id` and `context`.

-- `id` is the TerraDraw feature ID affected for the event
+- `id` is the Terra Draw feature ID affected for the event
 - `context` is an object containing the following properties.
   - `mode`: modeName of finished feature
   - `action`: there are four actions supported as described follows.